-"Eligible Employee" means regular full-time and regular part-time employees in the bargaining unit who have completed five hundred (500) hours of service.
+"Eligible Employee" means regular full-time and regular part-time Employees in the bargaining unit who have completed five hundred (500) hours of service.

-- (2) Each eligible employee covered by this Collective Agreement shall contribute for each pay period an amount equal to five percent (5%) of Applicable Wages to the Plan.
-The Employer shall contribute on behalf of each eligible employee for each pay period, an amount equal to five and one-half percent (5.5%) of Applicable Wages to the Plan. - (3) The Employer shall remit the employee and Employer contributions to the Plan within thirty (30) days after the end of the calendar month in which the pay period ends for which the contributions are attributable. - (4) The Union acknowledges and agrees that other than making its contributions to the Plan as set out in this Article, the Employer shall not be obligated to contribute towards the cost of benefits provided by the Plan, or be responsible for providing any such benefits.

-The Union and the Employer acknowledge and agree that under current pension legislation, and/or regulations, the Employer has no requirement to fund any deficit into the Plan, but is required to contribute only that amount as required by the Collective Agreement in force between the parties.

-It is understood and agreed by the Employer and the Union that should the current pension legislation or regulations be changed so that the Employer's obligation to contribute to the Plan exceeds the amount specified in the Collective Agreement then in force, the parties will negotiate a method to relieve the Employer of this increased obligation to the extent that any such obligations exceed those which the Employer would have if the Plan were a defined contribution plan.

-(5) The Employer agrees to provide to the Administrator of the Plan, on a timely basis, all information required pursuant to the Pension Benefits Act, R.S.O.
+- (b) Each eligible Employee covered by this Collective Agreement shall contribute for each pay period an amount equal to five percent (5%) of Applicable Wages to the Plan.
+The Employer shall contribute on behalf of each eligible Employee for each pay period, an amount equal to five and one-half percent (5.5%) of Applicable Wages to the Plan. - (c) The Employer shall remit the Employee and Employer contributions to the Plan within thirty (30) days after the end of the calendar month in which the pay period ends for which the contributions are attributable. - (d) The Union acknowledges and agrees that other than making its contributions to the Plan as set out in this Article, the Employer shall not be obligated to contribute towards the cost of benefits provided by the Plan, or be responsible for providing any such benefits. - (e) The Union and the Employer acknowledge and agree that under current pension legislation, and/or regulations, the Employer has no requirement to fund any deficit into the Plan, but is required to contribute only that amount as required by the Collective Agreement in force between the parties. - (f) It is understood and agreed by the Employer and the Union that should the current pension legislation or regulations be changed so that the Employer's obligation to contribute to the Plan exceeds the amount specified in the Collective Agreement then in force, the parties will negotiate a method to relieve the Employer of this increased obligation to the extent that any such obligations exceed those which the Employer would have if the Plan were a defined contribution plan. - Information required pursuant to the Pension Benefits Act, R.S.O.
 1990, Ch.
 P-8, as amended, and Income Tax Act (Canada) which the Administrator may reasonably require in order to properly record and process pension contributions and pension benefits.
 If maintained by the Employer in electronically readable form it shall be provided in such form to the Plan if the Administrator so requests.

-For further specificity, the items required for each eligible employee of this Article include:
+For further specificity, the items required for each eligible Employee of this Article include:

-(i) Only at Plan Commencement
+- (1) Only at Plan Commencement

 - · Date of hire

 - Date of birth

-- Date of first contribution
+- · Date of first contribution

 - Seniority list to include hours from date of hire to Employer's fund entry date (for the purpose of calculating past service credit)

 - Gender

-(ii) At each Remittance
+(2) At each Remittance

-- Name
+- · Name

-- Social Insurance Number
+- · Social Insurance Number

 - Monthly remittance

-- · Pensionable earnings
+- Pensionable earnings

 - Year to date contributions

 - Employer portion of arrears owing due to error, or late enrolment by the Employer

-(iii) To be provided initially and as status changes
+- (3) To be provided initially and as status changes

 - Full address

 - Termination date where applicable

 - Marital status

-- (6) In the event the Union determines the retirement vehicle to be a Pension Plan, the Employer agrees to be bound by the terms of the Agreement and Declaration of Trust and the rules and regulations of the Plan adopted by the Trustees of the Plan, both as may be amended from time to time.
+- (h) In the event the Union determines the retirement vehicle to be a Pension Plan, the Employer agrees to be bound by the terms of the Agreement and Declaration of Trust and the rules and regulations of the Plan adopted by the Trustees of the Plan, both as may be amended from time to time.
 In addition, the Employer agrees to enter into a Participation Agreement with the Trustees of the Plan in the form attached as Schedule "B".

-ARTICLE 27 - BENEFITS
+ARTICLE 24 - BENEFITS

-27.1 Entitlement
+24.1 Entitlement

-The Employer agrees to provide eligible employees with the benefits as outlined in Appendix A with premiums as follows:
+The Employer agrees to provide eligible Employees with the benefits as outlined in Appendix A with premiums as follows:

-- Full Time Employees 100% Employer paid. - Part Time Employees as of September 1, 2015 100% Employer paid.
+- Full Time Employees 100% Employer paid. - Part Time Employees 100% Employer paid.